 The terms of the mentorship provide a stipend of $800.00 for each participant.
 The stipend is conditional on attending all mandatory events and all fall semester classes, and is delivered in two payments ($400.00 each) at the end of October and at the end of December.

 Each mentee will submit a LACCD Volunteer packet.
-Fail to complete the forms in the packet by the due date may result in no payment. the packet will be distributed during the Summer Institute.
+Failure to complete the forms in the packet by the due date may result in no payment.
+The packet will be distributed during the Summer Institute.

 Interested persons will be required to file the application using the LACCD's web-based software to create an applicant profile account, allowing documents to be saved and uploaded as attachments.